openxla/stablehlo/docs/compatibility.md

 ([#1240](https://github.com/openxla/stablehlo/issues/1240)).

-**Use reference implementation.** At the moment, compatibility testing consists in deserializing the compatibility suite serialized by older versions of libStablehlo and making sure that deserialization produces syntactically identical programs.
+**Use reference implementation.** At the moment, compatibility testing consists of deserializing the compatibility suite serialized by older versions of libStablehlo and making sure that deserialization produces syntactically identical programs.
 We are planning to also use reference implementation in these tests, relaxing the overly onerous requirement of syntactical identity